 holding the at-fault person or entity responsible and seeking compensation for expenses that weren’t your fault.

-Here’s what you need to know about filing your claim.
+5 Steps guide.
+What you need to know about filing your claim in Union City, Georgia

 1. The Insurance Company is Not on Your Side